azoor-dayo/azoor-dayo.github.io/vault/Knowledgebase & Notes/Programming/Graphics/Rendering.md

 normal = normal * 2.0 - 1.0;                        // Re-adjust normals extracted from map to turn it from range [0, 1] to [-1, 1]
 normal = normalize(fs_in.TBN * normal);             // Apply TBN matrix to tangent space normal, get world space normal.
 ```
-> Note: We have more fragments than vertices.
-Thus, all values from the vertex shader gets passed to fragment shaders via interpolation.
-This includes the matrix itself too.
-All individual components in the matrix (the floats and stuff) gets interpolated, so the matrix your fragment shader recieves may not be orthogonal or normalized any longer.
-You'd have to re-normalize and orthogonalize your matrix to ensure accuracy.
-Or, you could ignore the inaccuracies and try your luck.
+> Note: When transferring data from vertex to fragment shader, values can't be passed 1 to 1.
+Instead, values passed from vertex shaders to fragment shaders are interpolated depending on their position in the triangle.
+This also means the values in your matrix are interpolated as well.
+This may cause the matrix to end up not being orthogonal when it reaches your fragment shader.
+You can try to re-orthogonalize the matrix by extracting 2 of the axes and then re-calculating the 3rd axis from cross-product-ing.
+Or you could use the matrix as-is but risk inaccurate normals.

 #### 2. Computing in Tangent Space
 In the vertex shader, we compute the TBN matrix as usual.
 But this time, we need an inverse matrix of TBN, as we're converting things the other way round.
 Due to the matrix being orthogonal, transposing the matrix is the same as inverting the matrix.